 “Bull is one of the most versatile Harlem Globetrotter players in the past 25 years,” said Sweet Lou Dunbar, who played for the Globetrotters for 24 seasons before becoming a coach and director of player personnel for the organization.
 “The Globetrotters originally drafted him as a dunker, but he has developed his overall game with hard work and has become a terrific dribbler and a consistent long-range shooter, especially with our 4-point shot.”

 The first time Bull ever dunked was at the age of 13, and he developed into an exceptional leaper, taking that ability all the way to the college slam dunk championship at the 2008 Final Four, where he finished second and garnered one of only two perfect scores awarded in the competition.
 He was drafted by the Globetrotters later that year.

 Bull’s athleticism is so impressive, in 2012 he made it to the Las Vegas finals of the popular obstacle course competition show, “American Ninja Warrior,” without ever having seen any of the obstacles.
+In total, he’s appeared on three seasons of “American Ninja Warrior.”
+Bull also tackled a mile long course, which featured 10 obstacles and 10 workout stations, during an appearance on CBS’ “Tough Mudder” – known as the toughest mile on the planet.
 The New York Jets also invited him to their rookie camp in 2008, even though Bull has never played football.

 Bull’s journey has instilled in him a strong desire to give back and help kids achieve their goals.
 “I hate to see youngsters that are lost or on the wrong path.
 I enjoy mentoring kids, and I tell them to never give up and stay positive and focused.
 If you stick to that, you will be destined for great things in life.”